 The International RiverFoundation’s Vera Thiess Fellowship for Women gives women the opportunity to gain valuable work experience through the IRF and its partners, with the goal of advancing women’s participation in water and river management.
-This fellowship goes not only towards supporting a scholar, but towards continuing the important work of bridging the gap in women’s participation in river basin management.
+This fellowship goes not only towards supporting the selected candidate, but towards continuing the important work of bridging the gap in women’s participation in river basin management.

 Awarded in the name of the late Vera Thiess, a long-time supporter of the IRF, the Fellowship recognises Vera’s and the Thiess family’s long-time philanthropic support and commitment to forward-looking initiatives of the International RiverFoundation.
 Through the Fellowship, we honour Vera’s legacy by supporting women’s involvement in river basin and water management.
 We also acknowledge the inspirational role of the Thiess family, whose story began with five brothers who started a small earthmoving business that then grew into a globally respected establishment that overcame hardship, broke boundaries and forged new ground.
 Read more about the late Vera Thiess here.

-Fellows will have the opportunity to undertake beneficial activities with the IRF and its alumni and partners worldwide.
+Unlike a research fellowship, the selected candidate will have a unique opportunity to gain valuable work experience with the IRF and its alumni and partners worldwide.

-Applications for the Vera Thiess Fellowship Scholarship for Women are currently closed.
-Please check back in 2017 to apply for next year’s award.
+Applications for the Vera Thiess Fellowship Scholarship for Women are currently open.
+Please submit stage 1 of your application by Sunday 30 July.

 The IRF organises for a range of professionals from developing countries to attend the International Riversymposium each year to advance learning, integration and innovation in river basin management.